MJAGarrett/Countdown-Project/README.md

 This is a simple command line app that allows you to play the letters round from Countdown.

 ## Launch
 This requires NPM and Nodejs.
-From the command line, navigate to the directory containing the gameStart.js file and run it using <code>node gameStart.js</code>.
+From the command line, navigate to the directory containing the gameStart.js file and run <code>npm install</code>, then run it using <code>node gameStart.js</code>.

 ## General Info